We record our podcast on unceded Algonquin Territory.

 About the Pod

-Bad + Bitchy is a podcast where we give your our hot takes on the latest in politics, social issues and pop culture from an intersectional perspective.
-With episodes like, “Protest is the New Brunch,” and, “They Bring Out the Blow For Everybody,” you can be sure there'll be a spirited debate.
+Bad + Bitchy is an intersectional feminist podcast with our hottest takes on the latest in politics, social issues and pop culture.
+With episodes like, “Blame It On the Racism," and, “The Frenemies of Feminism,” you can be sure there'll be a spirited debate amongst the three co-hosts, Amy, Erica, and Erin.

 Episodes are broken into three segments: